P0s3id0n055/Bionicle_Canon_Archive/README.md

 Also I'm from Italy and I reckon some of my English might not be perfect, I'm trying to use only my knowledge and avoid all of the translator apps, so yeah, correct me whenever it is needed.

+EDIT: seems like this is too heavy for github, I will keep updating the google drive one at this point: here is the link: https://drive.google.com/drive/folders/1OcUDyd7A6mObSkMENK04ADmtb6MH_EGk?usp=drive_link